Silvam2017/silvafolio-2/README.md

 ## Contributing
 * Please contact me via email.
-* If your issues, pull requests, or other GitHub problems are not being resolves, please reach out to me at msilva@aggienetwork.com.
+* If you have issues, pull requests, or have other GitHub problems that are not being resolved, please reach out to me at msilva@aggienetwork.com.

 ## GitHub
 * https://github.com/Silvam2017/silvafolio-2